COLUMN

 In our previous article, we used inventory turnover as an example of a crucial management point for the retail industry.
 Inventory turnover impacts the cash flow (CF) and balance sheet (BS), but revenue per employee is a metric that ultimately affects the operating profit and thus the profit and loss (P&L) statement.
 While many P&L indicators exist, such as sales, profit margin, number of units sold, and selling price, we will explain why revenue per employee is so important.

-2. What is Revenue Per Employee?
+2. Calculating Revenue Per Employee

 First, revenue per employee is a metric used to measure the productivity and efficiency of each employee.
 While it has its limitations, the general rule is that the higher the revenue per employee, the better.
 It is typically calculated by dividing annual proceeds by the number of employees.